gordonguthrie/pometo/docs/technical_reference/functions_the_reciprocal_divide_function.md

-# The Reciprocal/Divide Operator ÷
+# The Reciprocal/Divide Function ÷

 ## Monadic Use On Floats And Integers

-`÷` is a monadic operator that returns the `reciprocal` of the argument.
+`÷` is a monadic function that returns the `reciprocal` of the argument.

 ```pometo
 ÷ 4 5 10